Nora S. Unwin: The Americas

 In 1955, Unwin traveled and studied in Mexico, then settled in Wellesley, Massachusetts to be closer to Boston and its cultural life.
-There, she continued to illustrate children's books and also resumed teaching art.
+There, she continued to illustrate books and also resumed teaching art.
 In 1962, Unwin moved back to Peterborough, New Hampshire, where she resumed her close collaboration with Yates.
 Unwin remained in Peterborough teaching, exhibiting her art, and illustrating many books until her death in 1982.

 Books and illustrations

 Unwin contributed illustrations to more than 100 books by other authors, and wrote and illustrated twelve books of her own.
 She wrote her first book, Lucy and the Little Red Horse, in 1943 with her friend Gwendy Caroe.

 She was a member of the National Academy of Design in New York.
 She earned a Newbery mention jointly with Yates for Mountain Born, and a Newbery Medal for Amos Fortune, Free Man.
 Among her other major works are the detailed woodcuts for John Kieran’s 1947 Footnotes on Nature, and her children's book Poquito: The Little Mexican Duck, based on her observations on poverty inspired by her trip to Mexico in 1955.